Arthur L Keyes Memorial Trust

 Legislative Information

 There continues to be several key topics before legislation in Concord which focus on support for individuals with developmental disabilities and may be of interest to you.
 The rollout of Managed Care continues to be a hot topic as it relates to the potential impacts it may have.
-There is also current a bill (HB 387) to address Direct Support Professional wages.

 Remember, everyone’s voice is important so please speak to your local representatives for more information about ways you can participate in the process.